AmKreta/AmKreta/README.md

 # 💫 About Me:
 - Solution driven web developer adept at contributing to a highly collaborative work environment and finding solutions.
-- Strong knowledge in MERN Stack with vast experience in building Web Applications.<br>● Expertise in using React.js/Redux to build User Interface, strong knowledge of state store, middleware, action creator, reducer and container.
+- Strong knowledge in MERN Stack with vast experience in building Web Applications.
+- Expertise in using React.js/Redux to build User Interface, strong knowledge of state store, middleware, action creator, reducer and container.
 - Deep understanding of advanced Javascript concepts, such as Prototype, Closure, Scope Chain and Promise .
 - Proven experience in developing low-latency robust customer focused web applications using React and Redux.